AnghelLeonard/Hibernate-SpringBoot/README.md

 **Description:** Typically, in offset pagination, there is one query needed for fetching the data and one for counting the total number of records.
 But, we can fetch this information in a single database rountrip via a `SELECT COUNT` subquery nested in the main `SELECT`.
 Even better, for databases vendors that support *Window Functions* there is a solution relying on `COUNT(*) OVER()` as in this application that uses this window function in a native query against MySQL 8.
 So, prefer this one instead of `SELECT COUNT` subquery.

-**Key points:**\
+**Key points:**
-     - create a DTO projection that contains getters for the data that should be fetched and an extra-column for mapping the return of the `COUNT(*) OVER()` window function\
+- create a DTO projection that contains getters for the columns that should be fetched and an extra-column for mapping the return of the `COUNT(*) OVER()` window function
 - write a native query relying on this window function

 **Example:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootListDtoOffsetPaginationWF/offset%20pagination%20via%20window%20function.png)